-Born and raised in Sialkot, Punjab in an ethnic Kashmiri Muslim family, Iqbal studied in Sialkot and Lahore, and thereafter in England and Germany.
-Although he established a law practice after returning, he concentrated primarily on writing scholarly works on politics, economics, history, philosophy, and religion.
-He is best known for his poetic works, including ''Asrar-e-Khudi'' – which brought a knighthood, ''Rumuz-e-Bekhudi'', and the ''Bang-e-Dara''.
+Born and raised in Sialkot, Punjab in an ethnic Kashmiri Muslim family, Iqbal completed his B.A. and M.A. at the Government College Lahore.
+He taught Arabic at the Oriental College, Lahore from 1899 until 1903.
+During this time, he wrote prolifically.
+Among the Urdu poems from this time that remain popular are Parinde ki faryad (A bird's prayer), an early meditation on animal rights, and Tarana-e-Hindi (The Song of India) a patriotic poem—both poems composed for children.
+In 1905, he left for further studies in Europe, first to England, where he completed a second B.A. at Trinity College, Cambridge and was subsequently called to the bar at Lincoln's Inn, and then to Germany, where he received a Ph.D. in philosophy at the University of Munich.
+After returning to Lahore in 1908, he established a law practice but concentrated on writing scholarly works on politics, economics, history, philosophy, and religion.
+He is best known for his poetic works, including ''Asrar-e-Khudi'' – after whose publication he was awarded a knighthood, ''Rumuz-e-Bekhudi'', and the ''Bang-e-Dara''.
 In Iran, where he is known as ''Iqbāl-e Lāhorī'' (''Iqbal of Lahore''), he is highly regarded for his Persian works.